mcruzel/chatgpt-prompts/EdxQuizzesToMoodle/readme.md

 [explanation]
-Age is a continuous variable  with an infinte number of values representing time elapsed from birth date [explanation]
+Age is a continuous variable  with an infinite number of values representing time elapsed from birth date [explanation]

 For the variable AGE: